skoliver89/skoliver89.github.io/CS460/HW1/index.md

 First, I created a README file that spells out the topic and page setup of my website.
 Also, I was sure to include the resources I used to create the pages.
 At this point I created a general html template using bootstrap and my css stylesheet.
+This basic template was found on the bootstrap site and I modified it for my project.
 ```html
 <html lang="en">
   <head>